The Egyptian Labyrinth

 The Claim

-There’s a huge underground labyrinth beneath the pyramids of Egypt no one has been in for thousands of years.
+There’s a huge underground labyrinth beneath the pyramids of Egypt that no one has been in for thousands of years.

 “This I have actually seen, a work beyond words.
 For if anyone put together the buildings of the Greeks and display of their labours, they would seem lesser in both effort and expense to this labyrinth… Even the pyramids are beyond words, and each was equal to many and mighty works of the Greeks.
 Yet the labyrinth surpasses even the pyramids”.
 Herodotus (‘Histories’, Book, II, 148)

-By the time Herodotus visited the complex he found out it was already more than 1300 years old, and since his visit took place during the 4th century BC that would today make it around 4000 years old.
-He goes on to talk at length in his book stating he was only allowed to tour the upper levels as the lower section contained the tombs of the 12 kings who built it, as well as burial sites of sacred crocodiles.
+By the time Herodotus visited the complex, he found out it was already more than 1300 years old, and since his visit took place during the 4th century BC, that would today make it around 4000 years old.
+He goes on to talk at length in his book, stating he was only allowed to tour the upper levels as the lower section contained the tombs of the 12 kings who built it, as well as burial sites of sacred crocodiles.

 “When one had entered the sacred enclosure, one found a temple surrounded by columns, 40 to each side, and this building had a roof made of a single stone, carved with panels and richly adorned with excellent paintings.
 It contained memorials of the homeland of each of the kings as well as of the temples and sacrifices carried out in it, all skilfully worked in paintings of the greatest beauty.” – Herodotus